MuhammadHinanAli/ComputationalTheory/README.md

 ## Task 2: Kernighan and Ritchie Hash Function

 ## Task 3: SHA-256 Padding Calculation
+### Overview
+This task demonstrates how **SHA-256 padding** is computed for a given file, following the padding rules defined in the SHA-256 specification (part of the SHA-2 family).
+It outputs the padding bytes in hexadecimal format for a better understanding of how data is prepared before hashing.
+In SHA-256, before the hashing algorithm processes the input data, it must be padded so that the total length is a multiple of 512 bits (64 bytes).
+The padding process includes:
+- Appending a single `1` bit (as `0x80`)
+- Adding `0` bits (as null bytes) so that the total length becomes congruent to 56 mod 64
+- Finally, appending the original message length in bits as a 64-bit big-endian integer

+This task calculates and prints the exact padding that would be added to any file before applying the SHA-256 compression function.

+### Key Features

+- Reads binary content from any file
+- Computes proper SHA-256 padding according to specification
+- Displays padding bytes in human-readable hex format
+- Includes a test example with `"abc"` content and cleans up the test file

+### Requirements
+- No external libraries needed

 ## Task 4: Calculating the First 100 Prime Numbers
 ### Overview